gdm413229/swwmgz_m/ExtendedLore.md

   incident he is decomissioned, and the Doom episodes are classified.
 Zanaveth III attempts to take over the world while it's still recovering from the invasion, fails.
 Hell attempts another invasion of Mars, Doom 2016 happens.
-- 2150: The fight against the last remaining Demons on Earth continues.
+- 2150~2151: The fight against the last remaining Demons on Earth continues.
   Doom Eternal happens.
-- 2151: The UAC loses contact with the Slayer.
-- 2152: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky" reveals itself.
-It is defeated by a single man, one John A. Bortson III.
-- 2153: Reginald E. Griggs Jr. is executed by lethal injection.
-His last words:
-  "those brats deserved it, they didn't know how to use a fucking chair lol".
+After defeating |BIG SPOILER HERE| contact with him is lost completely.
 - 2156: Akari Labs succeeds in creating safe teleportation.
 The reaction from the UAC on social media is legendary.
-- 2160: Demonic forces are discovered on the old moon base, having been resurrected by a "Mother Demon".
+- 2160: Demonic forces are discovered on several old UAC bases, having been resurrected by a "Mother Demon".
 Seeing as the Slayer is nowhere to be found, the Doom marine is re-commissioned to stop this madness, he succeeds, but in a last transmission states that he will "stay in Hell to make sure no demon